Telematics benefits for the greater good

 - Drivers can track their personal level of risk and safety with scorecarding for factors such as speeding, seat belt use, harsh braking, acceleration, and more.

-On a larger scale, accident data could be used to identify the most dangerous intersections in our cities.
+On a larger scale, collision data could be used to identify the most dangerous intersections in our cities.
 Sharing that kind of information with municipalities and departments of transportation could pinpoint areas needing improvement, and help governments make investments where it will count the most.

 Using telematics for predictive analytics, such as predicting traffic, will help drivers avoid congested roadways and potential hazard.
 Information on speeding or harsh deceleration, turning radius, and idling without ignition off, can be analyzed to tell a story about what is happening on the road.
 Giving drivers the ability to know if there are traffic jams up ahead, gives them time to safely pick an alternative route.
 While GPS location on a smartphone is providing speed and location information to products like Google Maps, combining telematics data such as ambient air temperature with other data sets such services from the weather networks, opens up other possibilities for safety, such as alerting drivers to storms or icy roads ahead.